The Only 1935 Eight 1201 Dual Cowl Sport Phaeton Ever Made

 A Tight Fit

 Putting a Super Eight sport phaeton body onto a 1201 chassis would have been no mean feat.
-This was due to the differing wheelbases between the chassis.
-The wheelbase of the 1201 models was 134 inches, while the Super Eights did not have a 134-inch model, measuring in at 132-inch, 139-inch, and 144-inch in length.
+This was due to differing wheelbase sizes between the chassis.
+The wheelbase of the 1201 models was 134 inches, while the Super Eights measured in at 132, 139, and 144 inches in length.

 The Super Standard

 The 1935 Packard Standard Eight consisted of the 1200, 1201, and 1202 models, with the 1201 including 10 standard body styles.
-Although the Eight and the more luxurious Super Eight were close to identical, the Eight outsold the Super Eight by a factor of three to one.
+Although the Eight and the more luxurious Super Eight were nearly identical, the Eight outsold the Super Eight by a factor of three to one.

 William McCoy of Mt.
-Holly Springs, Pennsylvania, owned this specific Packard Eight for 46 years.
-While in McCoy’s ownership, the car was treated to a high-quality, multi-year restoration, with much of the work performed by McCoy himself.
+Holly Springs, Pennsylvania, owned this Packard Eight for 46 years.
+While under McCoy’s ownership, the car was treated to a high-quality, multi-year restoration, with much of the work performed by McCoy himself.

 1935 Packard 1201 Dual Cowl Sport Phaeton Specs:

 - 130 hp